Microsoft Partner Program 2026: The Complete Getting Started Guide

 Cloud Solution Provider (CSP)

 Resells Microsoft licenses (M365, Azure, Dynamics) and provides first-line support.
-Two tiers: Direct Bill ($1M TTM revenue minimum in FY26) and Indirect Reseller (no minimum, works through a distributor).
-CSP is the most common entry point for new partners.
+Two tiers: Direct Bill ($1M TTM revenue minimum in FY26) and Indirect Reseller (no minimum — the most common entry point for new partners).

 Independent Software Vendor (ISV)